 What are some good financial goals for millennials?

-A recent survey created by Credello had millennials share their financial resolutions of 2022.
+A recent survey created by Credello had millennials share their financial resolutions for 2023.
 Questions range from in-depth inquiries about financial expectations for the year ahead to more colorful “would you rather?” polls.
 Here are a few of our favorite survey findings.

-Here are 5 of our favorite survey questions and findings, along with 5 financial goals for millennials in 2022.
+Here are 5 of our favorite survey questions and findings, along with five financial goals for millennials in 2023.

 Would You Rather… Stop Going to Bars for 3 Months or Be an Extra $500 in Debt?

-If the COVID-19 pandemic has shown us anything, it’s that we can probably survive without going out to bars every weekend.
-Sure, 3 months sounds like a lot, but many have avoided bars and restaurants for almost a year at this point.
+If the pandemic has shown us anything, it’s that we can probably survive without going out to bars every weekend.
+Sure, three months sounds like a lot, but many have avoided bars and restaurants for almost a year at this point.

 Would You Rather… Have Your Love Life or Your Finances Made Public?